OnClick9927/MultyFramework/README.md

 * Editor
   * EditorFrameworks（The Frameworks in Editor mode，The Editor Entrance of Framework that in project which supports Editor mode）
   * Window
-    * FrameworkDrawer （The Editorwindow view of Frameworks that in project  ）
     * ToolDrawer（The Editorwindow view of tools that in project）
 * Runtime
   * Frameworks（The Frameworks in runtime Mode，The Editor Entrance of Framework that in project which supports runtime mode）